-Antarctica is huge: Antarctica is the fifth largest continent with 14,000,000 square kilometers (5,400,000 square miles.)
-To put that into size it’s roughly the size of the United States and Mexico combined.
+Antarctica is huge: Antarctica is the fifth-largest continent with 14,000,000 square kilometers (5,400,000 square miles.)
+To put that into the size it’s roughly the size of the United States and Mexico combined.
 Antarctica is 1.4 times the size of the USA or Europe.
 It’s 1.7 times the size of Australia.

 Antarctica has a unique location: The content of Antarctica lies almost entirely within the Antarctic Circle, which is at about 66 degrees south latitude.